happo/circleci-docs/jekyll/_cci2/creating-orbs.md

 1. Claim a namespace (assuming you don't yet have one), eg:
-`circleci namespace create sandbox github CircleCI-Public`
+`circleci namespace create sandbox github CircleCI-Public` In this example we are creating the `sandbox` namespace tied to the github organization `CircleCI-Public`.

 **Note** Namespaces cannot be removed or renamed once you have claimed a namespace.